ShanLu2022/Airline_Management_app/README.md

   ![image](https://user-images.githubusercontent.com/109211264/198868811-550886c9-9d03-4672-9a87-882e7affd151.png)

-  1.2 The project structure is shown below:
+  1.2 The project structure

+  My assumption is as the web app is built by Python Flask, so a standard project structure should be created for further maintenance and developed, for example, in the main project repository, the python files only appear to cover all the main functions or database connection; all the html pages should be saved in the 'templates' folder.
+So the structure of project repository was built as below:

     - Project repository
       - app.py